6.2 The Basic Components of Prehospital Medicine

 Basic Life Support Ambulance

-Ambulances may be staffed by emergency medical technicians (EMT), paramedics or a combination of both.
-The basic life support ambulance provides emergency and scheduled transportation to the sick and injured, along with scheduled transportation to those who cannot be transported by other means.
+Ambulances are typically staffed by emergency medical technicians (EMTs), paramedics, or a combination of both.
+Basic life support ambulances provide emergency and scheduled transportation for the sick and injured, as well as for those who require transportation and cannot be transported by other means.

 Advanced Life Support Care

-Advanced level care is provided by Paramedics and in some areas by Advanced Emergency Medical Technicians (AEMT).
-Paramedics, who are the highest level of prehospital providers, and AEMT’s perform what are considered advanced life support to patients who have suffered a medical or trauma related injury.
-These providers deliver advanced assessment and treatments to patients that include medication administration, airway management and cardiac rhythm interpretation.
+Advanced life support care is provided by paramedics and, in some areas, by advanced emergency medical technicians (AEMTs).
+Paramedics, the highest level of prehospital care providers, along with AEMTs, deliver advanced life support to patients who have suffered medical or trauma-related injuries.
+These providers perform advanced assessments and treatments that include medication administration, airway management, and cardiac rhythm interpretation.

 Woman standing in front of an ambulance